|Copa Libertadores 1971|

-He came to Nacional in 1931 from Montevideo Wanderers. member of the forward line that conquered the Quinquenio de Oro (1939-1943) for Nacional.
+Aníbal Ciocca came to Nacional in 1931 from Montevideo Wanderers.
+He was a member of the forward line that conquered the Quinquenio de Oro (1939-1943) for Nacional.
 In Nacional he was Uruguayan champion eight times.
-He also played for Uruguay national football team in 21 occasions, in which he scored 7 goals.
-He was part of the teams that won the Copa América in 1935 and 1942.
+He also played for Uruguay in 21 times, scoring 7 goals.
+He was part of the team that won the Copa América in 1935 and 1942.

 FW: Hector Scarone (Uruguay)

 Scarone was known to be Uruguay's greatest players during the 1930's.
 He was a Double Olympic Gold medalist and won the 1930 World Cup Finals.
 He scored 31 goals for Uruguay.
 He was Uruguay's all-time leading scorer until 2011.
 At club level, Scarone spent most of his career with Nacional, with whom he won the Uruguayan championship eight times.
 He scored a total of 301 goals for the club in 369 appearances.
 He also played for Spanish side FC Barcelona, and Inter Milan and Palermo in Italy.

 During his club career Roberto Porta played for Nacional (Uruguay), Inter (Italy) and Independiente (Argentina).
 He earned 33 caps and scored 13 goals for the Uruguay national football team from 1937 to 1945, and also played 1 match for Italy in 1935.
 He was the Uruguay national team's coach at the 1974 FIFA World Cup.

 SS: Walter Gomez (Uruguay)